Mixed Breed Dogs

 About the Rottador

-The Rottador is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Rottador is best matched with experienced owners.
+The Rottador is a cross between the Rottweiler and Labrador Retriever.
+The Rottador is a large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Rottador is best matched with experienced owners.
 Typically standing 24 to 27 inches and weighing 70 to 115 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Rottador brings a distinct combination of traits that sets it apart.
 The Rottador is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Rottador loves being close to its people and forms strong bonds with every member of the household.